Jenefer Ham Kiln Formed Glass About Jenefer Ham's Glass

 Finished work ranges from wall (hanging) and windowsill (self-standing) art, to functional bowls and platters, to jewellery.
 All pieces are food safe, and can be cleaned with a soft sponge and washing up liquid, as needed.

 My raw glass comes from the Bullseye factory in Portland, Oregon and is formulated and hand rolled to exacting specifications.
-Called "the most sophisticated glass-coloring company in the world" by glass impresario Dale Chihuly, Bullseye is an international leader in color formulation as well as a business of conscience, actively working to be as "green" as possible.
+Called "the most sophisticated glass-colouring company in the world" by glass impresario Dale Chihuly, Bullseye is an international leader in colour formulation as well as a business of conscience, actively working to be as "green" as possible.
 Read more about Bulleye Glass...

 View Jenefer Ham's Glass Gallery